 Drumming for Wellness

-Orange County Area Drum Circles for Wellness, Addiction, Senior Living, Movement Disorders, and Stress Reduction
+Orange County Area Drum Circles for Wellness, Healing, Addiction, Seniors, and Movement Disorders

 Drumming for wellness is a highly recognized branch of integrative medicine today, offering a range of benefits beginning with wellness and preventive medicine, to neurological & movement disorders, auto-immune, and chronic medical conditions.
 This research was made possible through the Remo Drum Co., Yamaha Music, a number of university brain science programs, and through our own efforts.
 Two new recent additions in wellness are drumming with basketball and basketball as a stand alone therapy.
 You'll find more information on these new methods below.

-Our founder and drum circle facilitator, Stephen Dolle, has been active in drumming research for 10 years now and is well known for efforts in drumming for the brain, wellness, and an array of drumming therapies.
-We offer very tailored drumming for wellness using both Arthur Hull methods, and our own "drumming for the brain" methods of drum circle facilitation.
+Our founder and drum circle facilitator, Stephen Dolle, has been active in drumming and related research since 2002, today having pioneered special applications in drumming for the brain.
+This includes tailored drumming based on Arthur Hull methods and our 12 years of experience in drum circle facilitation.
 Our methods benefit wellness, neurological & movement disorders, chronic illness, and mental & behavioral health.
-Below, you'll find more detailed information on our pricing (at bottom) on how drumming can help you or your organization.
+Below, you'll find more detailed information on this, and our pricing on how drumming can help you or your organization.
+Stephen also enjoys speaking & appearing on television on his efforts with drumming for the brain.

 Drumming Therapies (Drum Circles) help Wellness & Medical Disorders: